Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 `max_for_size`: |*X*| - 1 when every element in *X* is one element away from its sorted position.

-*Warning: this algorithm might be noticeably slower when the passed iterable is not random-access.*
+*Warning: this algorithm might be noticeably slower when the passed range is not random-access.*

 ### *Ham*